CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 # Introduction to Graph Neural Networks pack

-This guide summarizes the concepts covered in the Graph Neural Network project pack.
+This guide summarizes the concepts covered in the Graph Neural Network project pack (_get this pack here https://cellstrathub.com/packs_).

 Graph Neural Networks are specialized neural networks that operate on data structured as graphs.